Oestrogen and women's emotions

 Beginning at puberty a woman's ovaries start releasing oestrogen in coordination with each monthly menstrual cycle.
-At mid-cycle levels suddenly spike, triggering the release of an egg ( ovulation).
+At the mid-cycle, levels suddenly spike triggering the release of an egg ( ovulation).
 They then fall just as quickly.
 During the rest of the month oestrogen levels climb and fall gradually.

 Normal oestrogen levels vary widely.
 Large differences are typical in a woman on different days, or between two women on the same day of their cycles.
 The actual measured level of oestrogen doesn't predict emotional disturbances.